kkrasilschikova/SFAttachmentsDownload/README.md

 *java -jar download.jar 12345678*

 OR simply download [download.jar](https://github.com/kkrasilschikova/SFAttachmentsDownload/blob/master/download.jar) and start it with parameter case number, example: *java -jar download.jar 12345678*.

+#### How to generate SalesForce security token

+1) login to SalesForce
+2) in the top right corner click on your name -> My settings
+3) click Personal -> Reset My Security Token, or enter 'reset' in quick find

+You'll receive an e-mail with a new token.